rust-lang/rfcs/text/2091-inline-semantic.md

     accepts the caller information; it shouldn't require the trait itself to enforce it.
 It should not affect the signature of the function.
 This is an extension of rule 2, since the `Index` trait is involved in `HashMap::index`.
-The stability of `Index` must be upheld, e.g. it should remain object-safe, and existing implementions should not be forced to accept the caller location.
+The stability of `Index` must be upheld, e.g. it should remain object-safe, and existing implementations should not be forced to accept the caller location.

 Restriction 4 "interface independence" is currently not implemented due to lack of